When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 Plus, “Construction time itself is also shorter with design-build, as all engineers, architects and builders are on one team.”
 As such, “building on one part of the project can commence while the engineers and architects are still nailing down the details of another part.”

-Just take a look at one shining example of design-build in action.
+Just take a look at one shining example of the delivery method in action.
 According to American City & Country, “On Aug.
 1, 2007, the I-35W Bridge over the Mississippi River collapsed.
 Thirteen months later, on September 18, 2008, the first cars rolled across the newly constructed bridge.
 The Minnesota Department of Transportation (MnDOT) used design-build to complete the construction.”
 The magazine continues, “The state was able to save time by overlapping design and construction activities.
 The state avoided an estimated $400,000 a day from lost revenue and the costs of detouring traffic caused by the downed bridge.”

 Initial cost is always a critical factor in project delivery selection.
 Design-build has a total project budget established at the beginning of the project–usually includes a fixed design fee and a tight implementation budget or a guaranteed maximum price (GMP).
 Establishing an accurate budget at the beginning of the project eliminates last minute surprises.